 This study seeks to identify which project features and team combinations can optimize the students’ learning outcomes and help students develop their creativity, innovation, artistry, design capabilities, and collaboration skills.

-The research is based on 75 projects implemented by 183 computer science students who participated in the Computer Music between 2016 and 2020.
+The research is based on 75 projects implemented by 183 computer science students who participated in the Computer Music course taught by the authors of this paper at the Interdisciplinary Center, Herzliya, between 2016 and 2020.
 The students developed ideas and prototypes (POCs) for innovative research or applicative music-tech projects.
 They worked in teams using an Agile methodology and developed the projects in three phases.
 For the purposes of the research, the projects were divided into five main categories and the projects’ risk level, creativity, multidisciplinarity, interaction, artistry, and creative design were evaluated.
 The difference between theoretical research projects and applicative projects was examined and the students’ self-evaluations as well as a subjective report on the final project were analyzed.

 The analysis results show that high-risk projects were more creative and artistic than were low-risk projects.
 Students who considered themselves self-learners combined more disciplines in their projects than did others.
-Mixed-gender teams (men and women) developed the most creative, artistic, and multidisciplinary projects, while other team combinations were less effective.
+Mixed-gender teams (men and women) developed the most artistic, and multidisciplinary projects, while other team combinations were less effective.
 Solo teams with only one member had the lowest rankings in all parameters and learning outcomes.
 Women tended to choose to develop interactive applications, while men tended to choose more theoretic (algorithmic), non-interactive research projects.
 Finally, teams that used the Muzilator platform developed projects that were more creative, multidisciplinary, and artistic, and that were ranked higher in creative design than were projects that were developed without use of the platform.

 During the course of writing this work, some of its conclusions and work process were presented at the following conferences: